-Errors not affecting trial balance
+Errors not affecting trial balance can take several forms.

 These are obviously two errors.
-First there is an error in original entry when an invoice for $1,450 is recorded in the sales book at $1,400 and the second when Tom and Company account is debited instead of Mr. Tom Account.)
+First, there is an error in the original entry when an invoice for $1,450 was recorded in the sales book at $1,400.
+The second error occurred when Tom & Company’s account was debited instead of Mr. Tom’s account.

-At the same time, the debit entry of $1,400 is removed from Tom & Company Account while Mr. Tom’s Account is debited with a total of $1,450 which is the correct amount of the invoice.)
+At the same time, the debit entry of $1,400 is removed from Tom & Company’s account, while Mr. Tom’s account is debited with a total of $1,450, which is the correct amount of the invoice.